Security features in Pipedrive

 Pipedrive offers numerous security-related features to give you full transparency of how and when your data is being accessed.

-The 2FA feature adds an extra layer of security to confirm that the user trying to log into Pipedrive is actually who they say they are.
+The two-factor authentication feature adds an extra layer of security to confirm that the user trying to log in to Pipedrive is actually who they say they are.

 Many large companies use a third-party SSO service such as Okta and Azure AD to allow users to securely authenticate and log into multiple applications with just one set of login credentials.

 Pipedrive's single sign-on feature will allow you to add Pipedrive to the SSO provider your company has set up, allowing for a stress-free Pipedrive login experience for users and a more secure way for administrators to control user access.

 The security dashboard feature will provide full transparency of user access information and security-related activity that occurs in your company account.
 The following features are available on our Enterprise plan.